Oomph! discography

-The discography of Oomph!, a German rock band, often considered to be the original Neue Deutsche Härte musical group, consists of thirteen studio albums and one video album.
+The discography of Oomph!, a German rock band, often considered to be the original Neue Deutsche Härte musical group, consists of fourteen studio albums and one video album.
 Oomph! has also released twenty-three singles.
 The band was formed in mid-1989 by three musicians from Wolfsburg: singer/drummer Dero Goi, guitarist/programmer Andreas Crap and guitarist/bassist/programmer Robert Flux.

 Oomph! debuted with the single "Ich bin Du", released in 1991.
 The following year, the band released their first studio album, the self-titled Oomph!, their only album to date with Machinery Records.